-Headquartered in Toronto, Canada, the Company is a resource exploration company with a portfolio of gold and basemetal properties in Bolivia, Peru and Quebec.
+Headquartered in Toronto, Canada, the Company is a resource exploration company with a portfolio of polymetallic silver-tin, gold and base-metal properties in Bolivia, Peru and Quebec.
 The Company's focus is on the exploration and development of the Iska Iska Project in Bolivia, which the Company considers to be its only material mineral project.

-The Company owns 98%, together with an option to acquire an additional 1%, of Minera Tupiza SRL which has an option to acquire from Empresa Minera Villegas SRL ("Empresa Minera") a 99% interest in the Iska Iska Project (the "Iska Iska Project", "Iska Iska", the "Property" or the "Project"), which can be classified as a polymetallic epithermal-porphyry complex, a significant mineral deposit type in the Potosi Department, in southern Bolivia.
-In order to acquire its interest in Iska Iska pursuant to the said option, the Company is required to: (a) issue 250,000 common shares of the Company ("Common Shares") to Empresa Minera within 30 days of the date of the agreement which granted the option (these Common Shares have been issued); (b) issue a further 250,000 Common Shares to Empresa Minera by January 6, 2022 (these Common Shares have also been issued); and (c) pay US\$10 million to Empresa Minera by January 6, 2024 (US\$3.4 million of the said US\$10 million has been paid by the Company to date).
+The Company owns 98%, together with an option to acquire an additional 1%, of Minera Tupiza SRL ("Minera Tupiza") which has an option to acquire from Empresa Minera Villegas SRL ("Empresa Minera") a 99% interest in the Iska Iska Project (the "Iska Iska Project", "Iska Iska", the "Property" or the "Project"), which can be classified as a polymetallic epithermal-porphyry complex, a significant mineral deposit type in the Potosi Department, in southern Bolivia.
+In order to acquire its interest in Iska Iska pursuant to the said option, the Company is required to: (a) issue 250,000 common shares of the Company ("Common Shares") to Empresa Minera within 30 days of the date of the agreement which granted the option (these Common Shares have been issued); (b) issue a further 250,000 Common Shares to Empresa Minera by January 6, 2022 (these Common Shares have also been issued); and (c) pay US\$10 million to Empresa Minera by January 6, 2024 (US\$4.55 million of the said US\$10 million has been paid by the Company to date).
 The Company commissioned a NI 43-101 technical report titled "Technical Report on the Exploration and Diamond Drilling of the Iska Iska Polymetallic Project, Sud Chichas Province, Department of Potosi, Bolivia", with an effective date of March 31, 2022 and dated May 1, 2022 (the "Iska Iska Technical Report").
 The Iska Iska Technical Report was completed by Micon International Limited ("Micon"), and is available under the Company's filings on SEDAR (www.sedar.com).
+Eloro is working closely with Micon to provide all data necessary for estimation of the inaugural mineral resource estimate.